Pengyu-Jin/Pengyu-Jin.github.io/docs/blog/pre-interview/major-interview.md

 ## Please describe your graduation project briefly?

-Ok,well,Its basic research methods are:Through PSCAD to build a simple 10kV substation system, then set up various actual fault conditions, measure voltage and current waveforms。Determine whether ferromagnetic resonance occurs, and analyze the causes of transformer saturation and PT saturation,then calculate the heat generation of PT during ferromagnetic resonance.Finally verify the current mainstream measures to avoid ferromagnetic resonance, simulate verification,and give their own views.
+Ok,well,Its basic research methods are:Through PSCAD to build a simple 10kV substation system, then set up various actual fault conditions.For example, reclosing, lightning strikes, three-phase short-circuit faults, single-phase short-circuit faults, etc.Then measure voltage and current waveforms to determine whether ferromagnetic resonance occurs, and analyze the causes of transformer saturation and PT saturation,then calculate the heat generation of PT during ferromagnetic resonance.Finally verify the current mainstream measures to avoid ferromagnetic resonance, simulate verification,and give their own views.

 ## 讲述一下你在数学建模比赛中主要承担什么角色，负责的内容有哪些？